 Focus on the four pillars of brand operations

 Your first order of business is to take a holistic look at your brand operations to identify the ways in which you will need to evolve to stay in lockstep with your new brand architecture.
-Use the four pillars of brand and marketing operations as your framework for a comprehensive audit.
+Use the four pillars of marketing and brand operations as your framework for a comprehensive audit.
 The four pillars include:

 - People.
 Evaluating your brand operations through the “people” lens means looking closely at roles and responsibilities.
 Who owns your brand strategy (or brands’ strategies)?
 Who is in charge of execution?
 Who is in charge of reviews and approvals?
 And who takes ownership and accountability for each brand?